charlieconneely/regex_nfa/README.md

 the match() function is called, which will take in these two parameters.
 - The first thing this function will do is call the regex_compile() method, taking the regular expressioon as a parameter.
-- This method will take in the infix regular expression, and return the postfix.
+- This method will then call the shunt() method, which will take in the infix regular expression, and return the postfix.
 - Next, inside regex_compile, the postfix string will then be converted to a stack.
 This stack of characters will then be examined by a series of if/elif statements.
 - These if/elif statements will use the characters from the postfix, along with the